 - (ii) The Company has signed an operating lease for its premises located at 141 Adelaide St. W., Suite 420, Toronto, On, M5H 3L5.
 The lease is a net lease with a term of two years commencing on August 1, 2017 and expiring on July 31, 2019.
 Monthly minimum rental payments are \$6,536 for the term of the lease.
-The Company is also responsible for its proportionate share of the operating costs in relation to this space. - (iii) Under the terms of an employment agreement with the Company's CEO dated October 8, 2008, in the event of a change in control of the Company and the CEO's employment is involuntarily terminated within three years following the change in control, the Company shall pay the CEO an amount equal to three times his then-current base salary and three times his annual bonus most recently paid or accrued along with any unpaid salary and vacation pay.
+The Company is also responsible for its proportionate share of the operating costs in relation to this space.
+In late-July 2019, the Company gave notice to the landlord that it would not be renewing this lease. - (iii)Under the terms of an employment agreement with the Company's CEO dated October 8, 2008, in the event of a change in control of the Company and the CEO's employment is involuntarily terminated within three years following the change in control, the Company shall pay the CEO an amount equal to three times his then-current base salary and three times his annual bonus most recently paid or accrued along with any unpaid salary and vacation pay.
 The contract requires payments totaling \$1,140,000 for the change of control and \$570,000 for the termination clause.
-As the triggering events have not taken place, the contingent payments have not been reflected in these consolidated financial statements. - (iv) The Company's exploration and evaluation activities are subject to various laws and regulations governing the protection of the environment.
+As the triggering events have not taken place, the contingent payments have not been reflected in these consolidated financial statements. - (iv)The Company's exploration and evaluation activities are subject to various laws and regulations governing the protection of the environment.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company believes its operations are materially in compliance with all applicable laws and regulations.
 The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.